 From manipulating audio to alter the length, you need a tool to take care of all these post-production tasks.
 And not just this, you need to create additional versions, including loops, mixing multiple tracks, and more.

 And this is where audio editing software comes into play.
-To put the things in perspective, you need an audio editing tool to produce even a normal audio track.
+To put things in perspective, you need an audio editing tool to produce and normalize an audio track.

 And a good audio editing software can help you record from multiple mics set up, edit it as per the requirement, and process the audio in the required format.